pigeonposse/creatium/packages/core/README.md

 import { Creatium } from 'creatium'

 const currentDir   = join( dirname( fileURLToPath( import.meta.url ) ) )
-const templatesDir = join( currentDir, '..', 'templates' )
+const templatesDir = join( currentDir, '..', 'data','templates' ) // absolute path for `templates` folder

 export const core = new Creatium( {
- name: 'Simple test',
- version,
- templates : {
+ name: '{my-library-name}', // recomended use the name of your package.json becasue it will be used by updater function version, templates : {
   js : {